Management

 3. Establish team norms to ensure effective communication

-5. In the face of conflict, start with identifying the problem and then present the facts.
+5. Identify the problem and present facts.

 4. Be willing to make hard decisions

-• Always keep your decisions aligned with company values.
+• Align decisions with company values.

-• Use historical data and knowledge where necessary.
+• Use historical data and knowledge.

 5. Frame discussion objectively